alxkzmn/zk-wordle/README.md

 Return to home dir

 ```
-cd ..
-cd ..
+cd ../..
 ```

-Conduct the powers of Tau ceremony:
+Conduct the powers of Tau ceremony.
 The initial part of the ceremony is not circuit-specific and you can reuse the generated files if needed.

 ```
 snarkjs powersoftau new bn128 12 pot12_0000.ptau -v